-CALGARY — St. Mary's University College is proud to be the first post-secondary institution in Calgary to work with the Calgary Police Service in an early intervention program to keep kids out of gangs.
+CALGARY — St. Mary's University is proud to be the first post-secondary institution in Calgary to work with the Calgary Police Service in an early intervention program to keep kids out of gangs.

 Since September, three bachelor of education students from St. Mary's have volunteered their time to work with at-risk youth twice a week through the Youth at Risk Development (YARD) program.